 The change in fair value of financial instruments reported in the 2022 periods relates to the revaluation of the derivative liability associated with convertible notes issued in 2021 and converted to shares in November 2022.

-The gain on short-term debt settlement reported in the 2023 periods relates to the settlement of promissory notes described below in the "Liquidity and Capital Resources" section.
+The gain on short-term debt settlement reported in the 9 months September 2023 relates to the settlement of promissory notes described below in the "Liquidity and Capital Resources" section.